GiuseppeGarone/strict-template/README.md

-# Strict
+# StrictTemplate

+"Strict" is the name of a template for a webpage, designed by Ekhtiar Mahmud.

+## Overview
-This project is a PSD to HTML/CSS practice.
+The goal of this project was to practice PSD to HTML/CSS conversion.
 It contains additional features like form validation and image popup, done with JS/jQuery.

 ## External Resources
 * Font awesome icons and fonts: https://fontawesome.com/